esp-rs/book/src/frequently-asked-questions.md

 ### Using a Crate Version from a Repository

-If for some reason you dont want to use a published version, you can use a Git repository directly.
+If for some reason you don't want to use a published version, you can use a Git repository directly.
 To specify a crate from a Git repository and a specific branch:
 ```toml
 [dependencies]
 esp-hal = { git = "https://github.com/esp-rs/esp-hal.git", package="esp-hal", branch = "main" }